-- (1) Crest/Lift-Off Point - (a) Smooth Shoulder.
-If the wave wake has a smooth rounded shoulder, the wave crest is the point where the wave shoulder takes a sharp downturn to the outside of the wake.
+(1) Crest/Lift-Off Point

+(a) Smooth Shoulder.
+If the wake wave has a smooth rounded shoulder, the wave crest is the point where the wave shoulder takes a sharp downturn to the outside of the wake.

 (b) Curled Shoulder.
-If the wave wake has a curled shoulder, the wave curl is the point of the wave crest.
+If the wake wave has a curled shoulder, the wave curl is the point of the wave crest.